gmnprada/wanbioner/docs/README.md

 ```

+### WBTM
-### π-tm Time Sync Structure, shortest packet to relay and analyze time on same machine
+Wanbioner Time Message Structure, shortest packet to relay and analyze time on same machine

 Purpose
 -  time for the client with no need of latency measurement